-Eur3ka is short for EUropean Vital Medical Supplies and Equipment Resilient and Reliable Repurposing Manufacturing as a Service NetworK for fast PAndemic Reaction and will be repurposing the manufacturing for vital medical supplies and equipment.
+Eur3ka is short for EUropean Vital Medical Supplies and Equipment Resilient and Reliable Repurposing Manufacturing as a Service NetworK for fast PAndemic Reaction, and the project will be repurposing manufacturing for vital medical supplies and equipment.
 Furthermore, the initiative will be enhancing personal skills, new industrial value chains, service innovation, technological innovation, innovation methodologies, process innovation to fight Pandemics like COVID-19.

 Supported by Horizon 2020, Eur3ka will deliver a trusted and unique capability to plug and collectively respond to sudden increases in demand in a coordinated and effective manner - at an unprecedented scale.

 Among other things, the Eur3ka vision builds on and accelerates current digital transformation and industry 4.0 efforts.

 One measure that can be observed across industries and countries is companies repurposing their production and R&D capabilities to support the fight against COVID-19.
 For instance, luxury brands are switching production lines from producing perfume to making hand sanitizer, industrial companies are making hygienic masks, luxury hotels are becoming quarantine centers, distilleries are creating disinfecting alcohol, and automotive companies are evaluating options to producing urgently needed medical devices such as ventilators.